 - (1) WORKFORCE CAPABILITY and CAPACITY What are your WORKFORCE CAPABILITY and CAPACITY RESULTS?
 What are your RESULTS for KEY MEASURES of WORKFORCE CAPABILITY and CAPACITY, including appropriate skills and staffing levels?
-How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate? - (2) WORKFORCE Climate What are your WORKFORCE climate results?
+How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate? - (2) WORKPLACE Climate What are your WORKPLACE climate results?
 What are your RESULTS for KEY MEASURES or INDICATORS of your WORKFORCE climate, including those for WORKFORCE health, security, accessibility, and services and benefits, as appropriate?
-How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate? - (3) WORKFORCE ENGAGEMENT What are your WORKFORCE ENGAGEMENT results?
+How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
+What are the results of your planet friendly initiatives with respect to workplace climate? - (3) WORKFORCE ENGAGEMENT What are your WORKFORCE ENGAGEMENT results?
 What are your RESULTS for KEY MEASURES or INDICATORS of WORKFORCE satisfaction and WORKFORCE ENGAGEMENT?
-How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate? - (4) WORKFORCE Development What are your WORKFORCE and leader development RESULTS?
+How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
+What are the results of your workforce satisfaction and workforce engagement with respect to your planet friendly initiatives? - (4) WORKFORCE Development What are your WORKFORCE and leader development RESULTS?
 What are your RESULTS for KEY MEASURES or INDICATORS of WORKFORCE and leader development?
 How do these RESULTS differ by the DIVERSITY of your WORKFORCE and by your WORKFORCE groups and SEGMENTS, as appropriate?
+What are the results of your planet friendly initiatives with respect to workforce development?